-A third of the world's population is exposed to Mycobacterium tuberculosis in their lifetime (47).
+A third of the world's population is exposed to Mycobacterium tuberculosis in their lifetime.47

-Treatment with biologic agents is associated with an increased risk of tuberculosis (TB) and this risk is highest with the tumor necrosis factor-alpha inhibitors (48)
+Treatment with biological agents is associated with an increased risk of tuberculosis (TB) and this risk is highest with tumor necrosis factor-alpha inhibitors.48

-Currently, no TB screening is necessary for biologics licensed for AD (49).
-Based on their mode of action, biologics that target the IL-13/IL-4R axis would not disrupt granulomas and cause unregulated TB proliferation (50) (48).
-Clinical trials for AD patients often exclude those with a history of TB.
-JAKi should not be administered to patients with latent TB until the latent TB has been treated (51-53).
-They might increase the risk of TB infections, through down-regulating Th-1 responses and production of IFN-γ involved in protective immunity against M. tuberculosis (54).
-Patients with latent TB should not be treated with JAKi until latent TB is treated.
+Currently, no TB screening is necessary for biologics licensed for AD.49 Based on their mode of action, biologics that target the IL-13/IL-4R axis would not disrupt granulomas and cause unregulated TB proliferation.^{48,50} Clinical trials for AD patients often exclude those with a history of TB.
+JAKi should not be administered to patients with latent TB until the latent TB has been treated.51-53 They might increase the risk of TB infections, through down-regulating Th1 responses and production of IFN-γ involved in protective immunity against M. tuberculosis.54 Patients with latent TB should not be treated with JAKi until latent TB is treated.
 In patients with untreated latent TB therapy with DUP and TRA may be preferable to JAKi.